gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 }
 ```

-Previously, this was not working as expected and the published POM would contain the name and description values configured via `plugins` block.
+Previously, this was not working as expected and the published POM would contain the name and description values configured via the `plugins` block.

 Now, any values configured in the `pom` block will take priority if present, and be written to the published POM for that publication: